 Watch two following VIDEOS to learn more details about hot foot bath:

 – In the morning and evening take the alternative (contrast) hot and cold shower as it will give a tremendous boost to the blood circulation (including in your ears), improve metabolism, the elimination of toxins, and stimulate both the nervous and the immune system.
 Always start with hot shower and after about 3 – 5 minutes when your body is warm enough take a 3 – 5 min cold shower slowly reducing the temperature until it is really cold.
 After that, repeat this procedure alternating the flow of water from hot to cold, back and forth 3-5 times in a row.
-You can also start the whole treatment with hot shower followed by prolonged cold bath.
+You can also start the whole treatment with hot shower followed by a prolonged cold bath.

 Cold water stimulates blood to flow toward the internal organs whereas the hot water directs blood toward the skin.
 Hot water enlarges blood vessels while cold water causes them to shrink.
 Therefore, the alternating hot and cold makes the circulation move in and out like an accordion.
 This has the effect of increasing the rate of detoxification and moving nutrients more readily to various parts of the body.
 Hot and cold showers can be taken 1 to 2 times a day.

-The cold shower or bath, which is even more beneficial than hot, will not harm you if you precede it with good hot shower.
+The cold shower or bath, which is even more beneficial than hot, will not harm you if you precede it with a good hot shower.
 Cold water by cooling our body forces it to burn more calories by activating the brown fat which boosts fat burning.
 Brown fat can play a very important role in controlling body weight because it is a heat-generating type of fat which burns energy instead of storing it.
 Although it is called “fat” it actually works more like a muscle than fat.

-Apart from cold also hot treatments such as sauna can be beneficial in treating inflammations, infectious diseases, skin problems, poor blood circulation, obesity, etc. as it boosts immune system and helps in eliminating toxins from our body.
+Apart from cold also hot treatments such as sauna can be beneficial in treating inflammations, infectious diseases, skin problems, poor blood circulation, obesity, etc. as it boosts the immune system and helps in eliminating toxins from our body.
 In addition it is also effective in removing excess fat which can be explained by the fact that fats become water-soluble when they are exposed to the temperature higher than 45 degrees Celsius (113 degrees Fahrenheit) thus forcing the body to eliminate the excess fat together with water during the process of sweating triggered by sauna or another prolonged hot treatment such as hot foot bath, hot shower, etc.

 Sauna is recommend especially after exercising.

-Also remember that although sauna or other hot treatments can be beneficial it must be frequently interrupted with cold showers.
-Apart from that, during any prolonged hot treatment a cold compress on the forehead and neck should be applied constantly.
+Also, remember that although sauna or other hot treatments can be beneficial it must be frequently interrupted with cold showers.
+Apart from that, during any prolonged hot treatment, a cold compress on the forehead and neck should be applied constantly.

 If you experience any health problems please consult the use of sauna and other prolonged hot or cold treatments with your physician.